gitter-badger/node-mysql-wrapper/README.md

 var criteria = dbUsers.criteria
 .where("yearsOld",22)
+.exclude("password","createdDate") //or .except(...columns).
+Removes that column(s) from the select query.
 .joinAs("info","userInfos","userId").at("info").limit(1)
 //with.at('tableOrPropertyName') we are going and passing criterias inside the info property
 //this will pass the the result as object not as array, because of limit(1)